 The second reason that solar shuts down during a blackout is safety.

 There are arguments for and against battery storage for PV solar systems.
-The biggest “for” argument is that, with battery backup, your home or business can be powered during a blackout.
+The biggest “for” argument is that battery backup will power your home or business during a blackout.
 The biggest “against” of battery storage is the cost, which can double the cost of your clean energy system.
 Batteries also compromise the “clean energy” aspect of solar—they are toxic and very costly to discard when no longer useful.
 Batteries have a relatively short life, compared to other solar system components; they are also very heavy and bulky, and require a lot of maintenance to perform at their best.